Whether it's coffee, tea, soft drinks, or energy drinks, most of us consume caffeine at some point in our day.

 Here are some of the most common foods and beverages containing caffeine along with their caffeine amounts.

 - an eight-ounce brewed coffee has anywhere from 60 to 120 mg of caffeine depending on how it is brewed

-- an eight-ounce serving of a soft drink with caffeine has 20 to 40 mg
+- an eight-ounce serving of a caffeinated soft drink has 20 to 40 mg of caffeine

-According to Casas, there are many myths associated with caffeine consumption.
+According to Casas, many of the myths associated with caffeine are untrue.
 For one thing, caffeine does not cause dehydration.
 "The amount of liquid consumed with caffeine will likely compensate for any diuretic effects associated with it," she says.

 Because it may act as a mild stimulant to the central nervous system, some may classify caffeine as addictive.
 Not so, says Casas.
 "It's nowhere near comparable to a drug or tobacco addiction."

 A sudden decrease in caffeine consumption may cause some individuals to experience mild symptoms of withdrawal such as drowsiness, fatigue, or headaches.
 However, Casas says, those symptoms will usually subside within a day or two.

 Recent studies have also determined that moderate amounts (less than 300 mg) of caffeine are not harmful during pregnancy.
 If you are pregnant or if you have high blood pressure or heart disease, you may wish to consult your physician to determine the appropriate amount of caffeine that you should consume.